 - Invite friends to join you in walking and fundraising.
 Once you register, you are given easy instructions to set up a fundraising page with a goal that you’d like to raise along with your story about why you’re walking.

-3. Reduce Your Risk of Heart Disease
+3. Reduce Your Risk of Heart Disease and Stroke

 You can protect yourself by learning your heart’s risks.
 Understanding the risk factors that pertain to you is an essential step towards cardiovascular health but it’s useless if it doesn’t lead you to action.
 Taking appropriate action against risk factors in your control can reduce your risk of heart disease and potentially even reverse damage to the heart.